Solving B2B Needs Through Supply Chain Solutions: B2B eCommerce

 Hello!

 Rahul Garg founded the B2B online marketplace platform in 2015.
-It raised $120 Million in Series E funding led by Falcon Edge Capital, Harvard Management Co., and Harvard Management Co. with participation by existing investors Tiger Global and Sequoia Capital India.
+It raised $120 Million in Series E funding led by Falcon Edge Capital and Harvard Management Co., with participation by existing investors Tiger Global and Sequoia Capital India.
+Garg speaks with Entrepreneur India about his decision to quit his job and start a business from scratch.
+This is also his first interview with Emeritus Ratan Tata.

-Garg earned a bachelor’s degree in electrical engineering at IIT Kanpur, and then he completed an MBA in Marketing at the Indian School of Business.
+Garg earned a bachelor’s degree in electrical engineering at IIT Kanpur, and then completed an MBA in Marketing at the Indian School of Business.

 Also read: Email Marketing

-Why B2B Space?
+Why the B2B Space?

 What is Moglix?